Strong Convergence of a Stochastic Rosenbrock-type Scheme for the Finite Element Discretization of Semilinear SPDEs Driven by Multiplicative and Additive Noise: Numerical Simulations

 with Dirichlet boundary conditions on $\Gamma_{D}^{1}=\left\lbrace 0,L_1 \right\rbrace \times \left[ 0,L_2\right] $ and Neumann boundary conditions on $\Gamma_{N}^{1}=\left( 0,L_1\right)\times\left\lbrace 0,L_2\right\rbrace $ such that

 and $- \mathbf{k} \,\nabla p (\mathbf{x},t)\,\cdot \mathbf{n} =0$ in $\Gamma_{N}^{1}$.
 Note that $\mathbf{k}$ is the permeability tensor.
 We use a random permeability field as in \cite{Antofirst} and take $\mu=10$.
-The finite volume method viewed as a finite element method (see \cite{Antonio3}) is used to the advection and the finite element method is used for the remainder.
-In the legends of our graphs, we use the following notations \begin{enumerate} \item 'Rosenbrock-A-noise' is using for graphs from our Rosenbrock scheme with additive noise. \item 'Rosenbrock-M-noise' is using for graphs from our Rosenbrock scheme with multiplicative noise. \item 'Expo-Rosenbrock-A-noise' is using for graphs stochastic expoenential Rosenbrock scheme presented in \cite{Antjd1} with additive noise. \item 'Expo-Rosenbrock-M-noise' is using for graphs stochastic exponential Rosenbrock scheme presented in \cite{Antjd1} with multiplicative noise. \end{enumerate}
+The finite volume method viewed as a finite element method (see \cite{Antonio3}) is used for the advection and the finite element method is used for the remainder.
+In the legends of our graphs, we use the following notations: \begin{enumerate} \item 'Rosenbrock-A-noise' is used for graphs from our Rosenbrock scheme with additive noise. \item 'Rosenbrock-M-noise' is used for graphs from our Rosenbrock scheme with multiplicative noise. \item 'Expo-Rosenbrock-A-noise' is used for graphs of stochastic exponential Rosenbrock scheme presented in \cite{Antjd1} with additive noise. \item 'Expo-Rosenbrock-M-noise' is used for graphs of stochastic exponential Rosenbrock scheme presented in \cite{Antjd1} with multiplicative noise. \end{enumerate}